Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates

 \textit{Acknowledgments}--- We thank K. Wang, C. G. Liang, R. Qi, and X. Feng for helpful discussions.
+Code and data can be found at \citep{data}.
 This work is supported by National Key Research and Development Program of China (Grant No. 2023YFA1406704) and the NSFC under Grants No.12474287 and No. T2121001.